 Make sure your child knows that you are there for them as someone to talk to or a shoulder to cry on whenever they need you.
 Open communication is crucial during stressful situations.
 It’s also important that you remain up to date on their schoolwork so that you can keep track of what’s going on and ensure you’re in a good position to offer your support.

 You should also have an open dialogue with your child’s teachers so that they can provide you with any relevant information you might need.
 For instance, there might be a revision club at lunch times for a certain subject that they can inform you about, so that you can encourage your child to attend.
 These are great ways to help your child prepare for school exams.

 In the run up to exams, your child will need somewhere quiet at home where they can revise.
 Try and help make this happen by ensuring they have a desk, equipped with all of the necessary stationery and schoolbooks, in a quieter corner of the house.
 This shouldn’t be in the same room as the TV or their games consoles, as they won’t be able to fully concentrate on their revision.

 Revising together can help your child prepare for school exams

 Different people learn in different ways, so your child might benefit from having someone they can talk to about the study material.
 Perhaps you could hold up cue cards for them or ask them questions from their textbooks.
 Try and figure out your child’s learning style so that you can help them in the best way possible and bear in mind that you don’t have to be an expert at a particular subject in order to help them, sometimes just being there can go a long way.

-Alternatively, you could consider hiring a private tutor if you have the financial means available, as they will be able to give your child one to one support that their normal teachers cannot.
+Alternatively, you could consider hiring a private tutor if you have the financial means available.
+If you were able to employ an English tutor, for example, they would be able to give your child one to one support that their normal teachers cannot.